Western Michigan University: Social groups

 WMU sponsors or recognizes several groups aimed towards personal and social development.
 This includes faith and spiritual development, the Office of LBGT Student Services, Greek Life, services for International Students, Multicultural Affairs, Off-Campus Life, and Sponsored Student Organizations.
 WMU also has around 400 student organizations registered through the university that are available to any student.

 Student activism

 Placement of the Chemistry Building generated much controversy from student groups because it displaced a large portion of greenery in the center of West Campus.
 A temporary outdoor plaza was constructed outside of Sangren Hall in 2007 to replace the greenery.
 However, this also generated controversy and protests among students and faculty because of its aesthetic characteristics and costs.
 One such protest by a student group involved requesting the financial records of the construction and using chalk to depict the costs of each item on the plaza.

 Student newspaper

 The Western Herald is the school's student newspaper.
 It began printing in 1916 and was known as the Western Normal Herald until 1927.
-The paper provides news about the students, campus events and activities, as well as sporting events, opinion sections, and local culture and politics.
 The Western Herald maintains a staff of approximately about 40 students.
 It is the oldest registered student organization at Western Michigan University.

 Fraternities and sororities

-There are 37 Greek Life chapters, each having its own unique values and mission.
-The five governing councils of WMU's Greek system are the Interfraternity Council, Multicultural Greek Council, United Greek Council, College Panhellenic Council, and the National Pan-Hellenic Council, also called the Divine Nine which are the 9 historically black Greek organizations.
+There are 37 Greek Life chapters.